 Allowing employees to work on a flexible schedule means they work when they are most efficient, while still delivering the results expected of them.
 It also allows them to attend to other responsibilities, and this flexibility may make them more satisfied and motivated in the end.

-12) Set A Good Example
+12. Set a Good Example

 In organizations where policies are not as clear, employees copy what they see their managers are doing.
 While they might not encourage going on overtime, team members might be discouraged leaving the office much earlier than their superiors.
 These employees might also feel compelled to stay longer to work or discuss their projects with their bosses.

 Beyond setting the right overtime policies and making expectations clearer, executives also need to be good role models.
-This means, no emails after work hours and discouraging employees to even checking their email accounts.
+This means, no emails after work hours and discouraging employees from even checking their email accounts.

 Working smarter benefits everyone, with employees being clearly able to differentiate their work and personal lives and managers benefitting from top performance and team efficiency.
 This also reduces levels of stress for everyone and increases employee motivation.